jaysun025/MERN-Auth-API-1/README.md

 // Require the user model
 const User = require('../models/User');

-// We're configuring the strategy using the constructor from passport
-// so we call new and pass in the options we set in the `opts` variable.
-// Then we pass it a callback function that passport will use when we call
-// this as middleware.
-The callback will be passed the data that was
+// The callback will be passed the data that was
 // extracted and decrypted by passport from the token that we get from
 // the client request!
 This data (jwt_payload) will include the user's id! const strategy = new Strategy(opts, function (jwt_payload, done) {